kalkyl/st7735-embassy/examples/README.md

 ```
 ## Configuration pins for nRF52840 DK

-The pin configuration is currently made for <? the Boss>.
+The pin configuration is currently made for a custom PCB.
 If you want to try that on nRF52840 DK, use the following configuration.

 ### Code to change:
 ```rust=